rutwikdeshmukh/catlog/README.md

-# loged
+# catlog

 A lightweight, real-time log streaming tool for Linux servers built with AI.

 ## About

-Loged is an open-source, minimal log viewer that runs entirely on your server without requiring external backends or databases.
+Catlog is an open-source, minimal log viewer that runs entirely on your server without requiring external backends or databases.
 It provides a web-based interface for monitoring log files in real-time, accessible from any browser.

 ### Features
 - **Real-Time Log Streaming** via Secure WebSocket Connections